This briefing was updated on 7 January 2021 to reflect the UK-EU trade deal.

 How do I work out whether Brexit will lead to a difference in treatment?

-The first point to check is what commitments the EU has made under the WTO services regime (or any EU-UK FTA, if agreed).
+The first point to check is what commitments (if any) the EU has made under the TCA or (failing that) the WTO services regime.
 If the EU has committed to allow a certain level of access, then you should be able to take at least a moderate level of comfort from that – because in principle, Member States should have adjusted their national laws so as to permit services of that type to be provided by non-EU firms.
 Similarly, if the EU has committed to treating non-EU firms in the same way as EU providers, this too is likely to provide a level of comfort.
 We can help you with this.

-If there's no commitment (or there is one, but it is subject to conditions or reservations), then unless your sector in is subject to a harmonised set of rules across the EU, it will be a question of looking at the national rules in each of the EU Member States in which you have customers.
+If there's no commitment (or there is one, but it is subject to significant conditions or reservations - as will often be the case, particularly with the TCA), then unless your sector in is subject to a harmonised set of rules across the EU, it will be a question of looking at the national rules in each of the EU Member States in which you have customers.
 The key point to focus on is whether service providers from outside the EU are treated differently from EU businesses.
 We can help you with this analysis by involving firms that we regularly work with in different EU Member States.

 However, as explained below, the treatment of non-EU service providers is not the only issue you need to consider.
 In practice, issues such as data transfers and the ability of staff to travel to the EU for business purposes may be equally, if not more, significant.